BlankSpruce/gersemi/README.md

 ### Extensions

 You can extend gersemi capabilities through Python modules listed with `--extensions`(command line)/`extensions` (configuration file).
 Such extension has to:
+- either:
-- follow naming convention `gersemi_{extension module name}`,
+  - be module installed in gersemi's environment that follows naming convention `gersemi_{extension module name}`,
-- be available in gersemi's environment,
+  - be file that ends with `.py` extension, for example: `acme_corporation.py`
 - implement `command_definitions` mapping, where key describes command in its canonical casing and value describes command properties,
 > [!IMPORTANT]
-Exact details on command properties are available in [extension example implementation](extension-example/extension/gersemi_extension_example/__init__.py).
+1) Exact details on command properties are available in [extension example implementation](extension-example/extension/gersemi_extension_example/__init__.py).
+2) It's possible to override or tweak builtin commands.
+Extension example shows how to do that with `target_sources` command example.
+Use with caution.

 - pass verification done once during runtime that checks whether `command_definitions` follows some basic constraints like "keyworded arguments are strings", ["command names don't start with a digit"](https://cmake.org/cmake/help/latest/manual/cmake-language.7.html#grammar-token-identifier) etc.